All Episodes

 So it's really a personal call for him.

-I know he has a lot on his plate on whether he wants to entrench himself in this, but on the topic of Joe Biden, I've heard a lot of debate about it, but I think plain and simple that unfortunately calling someone a racist or a white supremacist uh is an opinion protected by the First Amendment.
+But on the topic of Joe Biden, I've heard a lot of debate about it, but I think plain and simple that unfortunately calling someone a racist or a white supremacist is an opinion protected by the First Amendment.

-I'd like to to see where that goes.
+I'd like to see where that goes.

-But I don't think Kyle's in the case where he can be making lawsuits just to uh see what happens.
+But I don't think Kyle's in the case where he can be making lawsuits just to see what happens.

 He doesn't have the luxury of suing everyone just to see if any of them land.

-Greg Jarrett, and remember what happened to him, this whole phony narrative that he had walked up to this Native American when just the opposite was true.
+Greg Jarrett, remember what happened to him, this whole phony narrative that he had walked up to this Native American when just the opposite was true.

-Same accusations, white supremacist after all he was wearing a make America Great Again hat.
+Same accusations, white supremacist, after all, he was wearing a Make America Great Again hat.

-I don't think this I don't think Nicholas Sandman could have handled it more perfectly.
+I don't think Nicholas Sandman could have handled it more perfectly.

-And I would disagree with his assessment that white supremacist doesn't cross the line into defamation, vigilante, racism, probably protected opinion under the First Amendment.
+Yeah, I agree, and I would disagree with his assessment that white supremacist doesn't cross the line into defamation.

-Once you call somebody a white supremacist, as I mentioned before, that's a provable or disprovable uh statement of grief.
+Once you call somebody a white supremacist, as I mentioned before, that's a provable or disprovable statement of grief.

 The standard is recklessness.